High Availability and Scaling

 ASG Lifecycle Hooks

-custom actions on instances during ASG actions
+custom actions on instances during ASG actions- instance launch or terminate transitions

 - instances are paused